nikhil97353/Diabetes-Classification/README.md

 Hyperparameter tuning was performed for the Random Forest model using GridSearchCV.
 Parameters such as n_estimators, max_depth, and min_samples_split were optimized to improve the model's performance.

-Conclusion
-Support Vector Machine (SVM) achieved the highest accuracy of 76.62%, followed closely by Random Forest and Neural Network.
-Random Forest (Tuned) showed a good balance between precision and recall after hyperparameter tuning.
-The models have been evaluated using various metrics to provide a comprehensive understanding of their performance.

 ## How to Run

 ### Clone the repository: